al1brn/geonodes/docs/4d/index.md

             return geo.store_named_float("w", w)
 ```

-Thanks to the `V4` class, one can generate nodes by simply scription python operation on 4-vectors.
+Thanks to the `V4` class, one can generate nodes by simply scripting python operation on 4-vectors.
 The piece of code below shows how to use `V4` class.
-- The `Input` constructor creates two input sockets suffixed by V and v ("I V" and "I w" for the first vector for instance)
+- The `Input` constructor creates two input sockets suffixed by 'V' and 'w' (`"I V"` and `"I w"` for the first vector for instance)
 - `normalized` returns a normalized version of the 4-vector.
 Here, it also returns an error if the vector is null
 - In the layout frame, operations are performed on the 4-vectors